-The wild and rugged Alberta Northern Rockies region is just three hours east of Edmonton on the Yellowhead Highway (Highway 16).
+The wild and rugged Alberta Northern Rockies region is just three hours west of Edmonton on the Yellowhead Highway (Highway 16).
 Intersected by the scenic Highway 40 route to Alaska, it extends from the forested foothills east of Edson past Jasper National Park to the Continental Divide separating Alberta from British Columbia.
 Its northwestern reaches include the vast Willmore Wilderness Park and Kakwa Wildland Provincial Park - the last undisturbed ranges of many iconic wildlife species in Alberta.

 The mountains, meadows, lakes and forests of this largely unsettled region provide protected habitat for bears, wolves, moose, elk, caribou, mountain goats, bighorn sheep, cougars and wolverines.
 Alberta’s Northern Rockies offer some of the best wildlife viewing opportunities in Canada.
 About half of Alberta’s grizzly bears and the world’s largest bighorn sheep make their home here.
 The region also shelters hundreds of species of birds and plants, including rare orchids.